PhantoomDev/bt3-dolphin/Readme.md

 Refer to the **[Original readme](/original_readme.md)** for dolphin build, run and more.

+For character loader: After building, copy the `CustomStates` Folder into the build `Sys` folder

 ## Features
 - Rollback netcode implementation
 - Virtual input device system